gagagu/G1000_iPad_Bezel/README.md

 ##I had some power issues with my design so i had to implement an level converter and split the power lines from ESP32, Arduino and the other electronics.
 This is not implemented in the Schematic and PCB, yet.

 ## The design has some issues but with some knowledge in electronics you could get it to work.
+This is nothing for a beginner in electronics!

 # Additional Files: